First-principles evidence for conventional superconductivity in a quasicrystal approximant: Results

 \textbf{Modeling Al$_{13}$Os$_4$ alloys.} To model the alloy within GQCA, we generated all possible supercell configurations by substituting osmium atoms with rhenium or iridium, resulting in 16 distinct configurations, as illustrated in Fig.~\ref{fig:gqca}(a).
 Among these, 13 configurations are symmetry-inequivalent.
 For each inequivalent configuration, we performed full \emph{ab initio} relaxations of the lattice parameters and atomic positions while constraining the $C2/m$ base-centered monoclinic Bravais lattice symmetry.
 The total energies of the relaxed supercells were then used to evaluate the Gibbs mixing free energy as a function of composition for Al$_{13}$Os$_{4-x}$Ir$_{x}$ and Al$_{13}$Os$_{4-x}$Re$_{x}$ from 300\,K to 1400\,K (Supplementary Fig. 2-3).

 There exist clusters (supercells) with positive excess energies ($\Delta_j>0$), which yield a strongly asymmetric mixing enthalpy, $\Delta H(x,T)$, for Al$_{13}$Os$_{4-x}$Re$_x$ (Supplementary Fig.~3).
 This asymmetry suggests a departure from an ideal random-cluster distribution.
 As temperature increases, the configurational entropy dominates over enthalpy, and the Gibbs mixing free energy $\Delta G(x,T)$ becomes increasingly symmetric about $x=0.5$.
 Moreover, no common-tangent construction connects distinct compositions in $\Delta G$ in both systems, which, together with the positive curvature, rules out binodal and spinodal decompositions above ambient temperature.
-From a thermodynamic point of view, therefore, and setting aside dynamical stability considerations for the moment, we expect that high-quality, homogeneous solid solutions of Al$_{13}$Os$_{4-x}$Ir$_{x}$ and Al$_{13}$Os$_{4-x}$Re$_{x}$ should be experimentally accessible.
+From a thermodynamic point of view, therefore, we expect that—subject to dynamical stability and kinetic constraints—high-quality, homogeneous solid solutions of Al$_{13}$Os$_{4-x}$Ir$_{x}$ and Al$_{13}$Os$_{4-x}$Re$_{x}$ should be experimentally accessible.

 Now, let's examine their potential for SC.
 In conventional phonon-mediated superconductors, \tc{} increases with both the electron–phonon coupling parameter $\lambda$ and the logarithmic average phonon frequency \omegalog{}.
 This trend is captured by the modified semi-empirical McMillan expression~\cite{mcmillan1968,dynes1972,allen1975}: